Course date: 1st February 2019

 Lecturers’ Names: Kate Maynard and Daniel Machover/ Fiona Murphy and Jesse Nicholls

 Description and brief synopsis

-If you wish to attend the one day course or afternoon session only, please click the relevant booking page on the training and events homepage.
+If you wish to only attend the morning or afternoon sessions, please click the relevant course title below to be taken to the correct booking page:

 Trainers: Kate Maynard and Daniel Machover